Directional Ballistic Transport for Partially Periodic Schr\"odinger Operators on $\mathbb{Z}^2$: Introduction

-Recently, there has been much interest in Schr\"{o}dinger operators with potentials supported near a hyperplane in $\bbR^d$, see, e.g., \cite{bentosela2012guided,black2022scattering, filonov, filonovKlopp, hoang2014absence, Richard} and the references therein.
-These models are physically natural because they describe a lower-dimensional system embedded in a higher-dimensional background and are expected to have applications in photonics \cite{johnson2000linear,korotyaev2017schrodinger,meade2008photonic}.
-Intuitively, one expects that any state should decompose into a piece that radiates into the background and one that is governed by lower-dimensional dynamics.
-That intuition was made rigorous in \cite{black2022scattering} where it was shown that if $V$ is a real-valued bounded potential supported near a proper subspace of $\bbR^d$, then $L^2(\bbR^d)$ decomposes into the space of scattering states and the space of \emph{surface states} given by
+with potentials $V$ supported near a hyperplane, see, e.g., \cite{bentosela2012guided,black2022scattering, filonov, filonovKlopp, hoang2014absence, Richard} and the references therein.
+Intuitively, one expects that any solution to the associated Schr\"{o}dinger equation, given by

+should decompose into a piece that radiates into the background and one that is governed by the lower-dimensional dynamics.
+Indeed, it was shown in \cite{black2022scattering} that if $V$ is a real-valued bounded potential supported near a proper subspace of $\bbR^d$, then $L^2(\bbR^d)$ decomposes into the space of scattering states and the space of \emph{surface states} that may only evolve away from the potential at a sublinear rate.
+This result is agnostic to the exact choice of the potential $V$, so it is natural to ask how different properties of $V$ affect the dynamics within the surface subspace.